-All of Liberty Fencing Club’s active coaches maintain professional memberships with USA Fencing, which requires them to undergo thorough background checks and adhere to USA Fencing’s Safe Sport Policy.
+All of Liberty Fencing Club’s active coaches maintain Professional / Coach memberships with USA Fencing, which requires them to undergo thorough background checks and adhere to USA Fencing’s Safe Sport Policy.

 Marshal H. Davis, JD, MBA, LLM

-Marshal is currently the head coach of the Swarthmore College Men’s & Women’s Fencing Teams.
+Marshal is the Head Coach of the varsity NCAA men’s and women’s fencing teams at Delaware Valley University.
+He was the head coach of the Swarthmore College Men’s & Women’s Fencing Teams from their founding in 2007 until 2016.
 As an undergraduate, Marshal fenced for the University of Florida under Bruce Capin from Penn State, where he graduated with a B.S. in Accounting with Honors.
 He was captain of the sabre team from 2001-2002 and produced impressive results.
 He then fenced and coached for Temple University’s men’s team and women’s club team from 2003-2007 while in law school and grad school.
 Marshal created the Swarthmore College men’s and women’s fencing teams in 2007.
 Swarthmore has won back to back to back Southern Atlantic Conference (SAC) Championships the in the last three years.
 In Swarthmore’s 4th year of existence, it finished as the 6th overall team in the nation (USACFC).
 Marshal also was an assistant coach and sabre coach of Haverford College’s varsity Men’s & Women’s Fencing Teams, where he helped coach them to their 3rd consecutive MACFA Championship in 2010-2012.
 Swarthmore’s men’s sabre team won a bronze medal at USACFC National Championships, being the only team from a small school to win a medal in 2013 (@ Michigan State Univ.); important to note – these student athletes had never competed before coming to Swarthmore and fencing for Coach Davis’s team.
 As a Y10 fencer competing at the youngest age allowed in Y12 foil, Liberty FC student Chris Davis earned National Points; this makes Chris one of 5 Y10 fencers in the nation who now is allowed to fence in Y14 events!

 Marshal has been Chief General Legal Counsel of the USACFC organization since 2005, Tournament VP 2010-2013, Interim Treasurer 2012-2013; and a member of its Board of Directors since 2013; he is also President and Co-Commissioner of the SAC.
 As a referee, he has officiated NCAA and USFA events, including Division I, II, and III North American Cups (NAC’s) and Summer Nationals.